-The legal environment in the field of transport is being developed and constantly improved since the Republic of Kyrgyzstan gained independence.
-Today the main legal act which regulates transport is the law on transport adopted on August 8th 1998 and amended several times ever since (August, 1st 2003, February 7th 2005, February 6th 2006, July 15th 2006 and July 15th 2006).
+The legal environment in the field of transport has been developed and improved since the Republic of Kyrgyzstan gained independence.
+Today the main legal act that regulates transport is the law on transport adopted on August 8th 1998, which has been amended several times (August, 1st 2003, February 7th 2005, February 6th 2006, July 15th 2006 and July 15th 2006).

-Others main instruments in the sector of Transport are:
+Other main instruments in the sector of Transport are:

-- The law on Roads of 01.06.1998 - The law on Road Traffic in the Kyrgyz Republic, of 20.04.1998 - The law on Railway transport of 09.08.1998 - The law on Public-Private Partnership of 12.01.2012 (ratified with modifications but did not entered into force yet) - The Customs Code of 12.07.2004 - The Development Strategy of the Customs Service for 2011-2013 of 03.01.2011 - The law on Automobile Transport (new draft law brought to examination to the Parliament in June 2012)
+- The law on Roads (01.06.1998) - The law on Road Traffic in the Kyrgyz Republic (20.04.1998) - The law on Railway transport (09.08.1998) - The law on Public-Private Partnership of (12.01.2012) (ratified with modifications but did not entered into force yet) - The Customs Code of (12.07.2004) - The Development Strategy of the Customs Service for 2011-2013 (03.01.2011) - The law on Automobile Transport (new draft law brought to examination to the Parliament in June 2012)

-At the international level, Kyrgyzstan is is participating in the following organisations:
+At the international level, Kyrgyzstan collaborates with the following organisations:

 - Transport Ministers meeting of CIS countries.
-The objective of the Transport Coordination Meeting (KTS) is to eliminate all barriers in the field of transportation (including those for Kyrgyz carriers) within the CIS. - TRACECA - Organization for cooperation of railways (OSJD) - Organization of economic cooperation (ECO - Shangai Cooperation Organization (SCO) - Transport policy council of the Eurasian Economic Community (EurAsEC) - Intergovernmental road council - CAREC Programme of the Asian Development Bank (ADB) - Intergovernmental Road Developers Council (MSD).
+The objective of the Transport Coordination Meeting (KTS) is to eliminate all barriers in the field of transportation (including those for Kyrgyz carriers) within the CIS. - TRACECA - Organization for Cooperation of Railways (OSJD) - Organization of Economic Cooperation (ECO) - Shangai Cooperation Organization (SCO) - Transport policy council of the Eurasian Economic Community (EurAsEC) - Intergovernmental road council - CAREC Programme of the Asian Development Bank (ADB) - Intergovernmental Road Developers Council (MSD).

-The Republic of Kyrgyzstan signed the following UNECE Conventions:
+The Republic of Kyrgyzstan has also signed the following UNECE Conventions: